rsyslog/rsyslog/source/configuration/modules/imfile.rst

   Note: if a legacy "$ModLoad" statement is used, the default is *polling*.
   This default was kept to prevent problems with old configurations.
 It might change in the future.

+   *Available since: 8.32.0*

+  On Solaris, the FEN API is used instead of INOTIFY.
+You can set the mode to fen or inotify (which is automatically mapped to fen on Solaris OS).
+  Please note that the FEN is limited compared to INOTIFY.
+Deep wildcard matches may not work because of the API limits for now.

 .. index::
    single: imfile; readtimeout